logo

 Indian Contract Act, 1872

-If any party breaks the Fixed-Cost Agreement by not providing the services, another party can take action under the Indian Contract Act, 1872.
+If any party breaks the General Contractor Agreement by not providing the services, another party can take action under the Indian Contract Act, 1872.
 Consequences may include:

 • Legal Action - The aggrieved party can approach the court to enforce the agreement and recover losses caused by the breach.